drumnickydrum/sequencer/README.md

 > 12:00pm:

 - Slick'd up the slicing and scheduling a bit.
 Instead of a `slice` property I now use an array of notes, similar to how Tone does the `Schedule` subdivision.
 It works and reads pretty clean.
-- Since I've made each note of each cell an object, I have to make sure I deep copy everything wherever they're being edited.
 - Deep copy of a pattern now look like this:

 ```